wilsonmar/wilsonmar.github.io/_posts/2022-08-20-change-management.md

       * Transfer Ownership - Who will assume ownership and sustain outcomes?
       <br /><br />

+<a name="ADKAR"></a>

+### Prosci's ADKAR

    <a target="_blank" href="https://www.youtube.com/watch?v=RqlKtpjPBBo">VIDEO</a>
    <a target="_blank" href="https://www.linkedin.com/company/third-stage-consulting-group/">Third Stage  Consulting</a>

+   <a target="_blank" href="https://www.amazon.com/ADKAR-Change-Business-Government-Community/dp/1930885504/">BOOK</a>: <a target="_blank" href="https://www.youtube.com/watch?v=oRDd9umVFT8&list=PLnPoJi83DPgIkLjQHQRJHNvprZn_3FtoQ&index=1">VIDEO</a>: <a target="_blank" href="https://www.prosci.com/methodology/adkar">ADKAR model for individual change</a> developed in the 90s by Prosci founder <a target="_blank" href="https://www.amazon.com/Jeff-Hiatt/e/B001HOIOF6/">Jeff Hiatt</a> after studying the change patterns of more than 700 organizations.
+Here is a common volcabulary for describing what each individual needs to successfully adopt each change.
+   <br /><br />
+   <a target="_blank" href="https://res.cloudinary.com/dcajqrroq/image/upload/v1660777114/chg-adkar-1218x270_y6alcr.jpg"><a img alt="ADKAR" src="https://res.cloudinary.com/dcajqrroq/image/upload/v1660777114/chg-adkar-1218x270_y6alcr.jpg"></a>

+   1. Awareness of the need for change

+   2. Desire to participate and support the change

+   3. Knowledge on how to change

+   4. Ability to implement desired skills and behaviors (adopt and change)

+   5. Reinforcement to sustain the change
+   <br /><br />

+   When we identify where <strong>each stakeholder</strong> is so that we don't waste time and resources rehashing what the stakeholder has already passed.

 Stages: